oisdk/site/posts/2016-11-04-semirings-lhs.markdown

       f' i s =
           let r = f i s
               ss = add (intersection r bs)
-          in mappend r (fmap (ss<.>) as)
+          in mapAdd r (fmap (ss<.>) as)

   plus (Regex n as f bs) = Regex n as f' bs
     where
       f' i s =
           let r = f i s
               ss = add (intersection r bs)
-          in mappend r (fmap (ss<.>) as)
+          in mapAdd r (fmap (ss<.>) as)

-instance IsString (Regex Char Bool) where fromString = mul . map once
+instance IsString (Regex Char (Add Bool)) where fromString = mul . map once
 ```

-The same regex machinery can now be used with any covector.
-Use a map from states to bools for a normal regex.
+This begins to show some of the real power of using semirings and covectors.
+We have a normal regular expression implementation when we use the covector over bools.
+Use the probability semiring, and you've got probabilistic parsing.
+Instead of a map, if you use an integer (each bit being a value, the keys being the bit position), you have a super-fast implementation (and the final implementation used in the original example).

 Swap in the [tropical semiring](https://ncatlab.org/nlab/show/max-plus+algebra): a semiring over the reals where addition is the max function, and multiplication is addition of reals.
 Now you've got a depth-first parser.

-Use integers to represent your map from states to bools (each bit being a value, the keys being the bit position) and you've got a super-fast implementation.
+That's how you might swap in different interpretations.
+How about swapping in different *implementations*?
+Well, there might be some use to swapping in the [CYK algorithm](https://en.wikipedia.org/wiki/CYK_algorithm), or the Gauss-Jordan-Floyd-Warshall-McNaughton-Yamada algorithm [@oconnor_very_2011].
+You can use these in combination with a different representation of the underlying data structure: a matrix.

-Use the probability semiring, and you've got probabilistic parsing.
+## Square Matrices

-You get the idea.
-There's another semiring which is especially relevant here: the square matrix.
-In particular, a square matrix can represent your function from input states to output states.
+A square matrix can represent your function from input states to output states.
 Take, for instance, a regular expression with three possible states.
 Its state transfer function might look like this:

 $transfer = \begin{cases}
 1 \quad & \{ 2, 3 \} \\